ohayak/aws-simple-sam-example/README.md

 ### Define project

-Go to Makefile and make sure that following variables are wll defined:
+Go to Makefile and make sure that following variables are correctly defined:
     - `S3_BUCKET` where lambda packaged code will be stored
     - `S3_PREFIX` prefix within S3 bucket
     - `STACK_NAME` CloudFormation stack name